buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.4.62 =
+* Bug: Forums - Adding content to Wordpress settings comment moderation, this was causing a critical error when adding a new discussion or replying to discussions

 = 2.4.61 =
 * Bug: Groups - When forum discussions was inactive this caused a conflict with loading group feeds when enabling pinned posts